-- 7.1.1 Extenuating Circumstances are short term circumstances that must relate to the health and/or personal matters of the student, which are of a sufficiently serious nature to have prevented the student from completing or submitting an assessment artefact on time. - 7.1.2 Common criteria against which extenuating circumstances shall be considered shall be defined in the form of a document, the current version of which shall be approved on the authority of Academic Council and be available through the partner institution. - 7.1.3 Guidelines for the application of Extenuating Circumstances shall separately be available in appropriately modified formats to students, Extenuating Circumstance Officers, Module Assessment Boards, and Boards of Examiners.
-The current version of the guidelines shall be approved on the authority of Academic Council and be available through the partner institution - 7.1.4 The extenuating circumstances policy of the University is based on the principle that if a student attempts an assessment, they are deemed well enough to have taken the assessment and cannot then submit an Extenuating Circumstances Form.
-Extenuating Circumstance Forms can only be submitted where a student: - a) has not submitted an assessment artefact, - b) has not attempted an assessment artefact - c) has been unable to finish an examination. - 7.1.5 Procedures for Extenuating Circumstances are intended to apply to individuals although can apply to groups of students where a piece of groupwork is involved and one or more members of the group has valid extenuating circumstances.
-In such a case the names of all affected students should be put on the extenuating circumstances form. - 7.1.6 Extenuating Circumstances procedures do not apply where there has been a failure in course management arrangements which have disrupted the learning and assessment of a group or groups of students.
+- 8.1.1 Extenuating Circumstances are short term circumstances that must relate to the health and/or personal matters of the student, which are of a sufficiently serious nature to have prevented the student from completing or submitting an assessment artefact on time. - 8.1.2 Common criteria against which extenuating circumstances shall be considered shall be defined in the form of a document, the current version of which shall be approved on the authority of Academic Council and be available through the partner institution. - 8.1.3 Guidelines for the application of Extenuating Circumstances shall separately be available in appropriately modified formats to students, Extenuating Circumstance Officers, Module Assessment Boards, and Boards of Examiners.
+The current version of the guidelines shall be approved on the authority of Academic Council and be available through the partner institution - 8.1.4 The extenuating circumstances policy of the University is based on the principle that if a student attempts an assessment, they are deemed well enough to have taken the assessment and cannot then submit an Extenuating Circumstances Form.
+Extenuating Circumstance Forms can only be submitted where a student: - a) has not submitted an assessment artefact, - b) has not attempted an assessment artefact - c) has been unable to finish an examination. - 8.1.5 Procedures for Extenuating Circumstances are intended to apply to individuals although can apply to groups of students where a piece of groupwork is involved and one or more members of the group has valid extenuating circumstances.
+In such a case the names of all affected students should be put on the extenuating circumstances form. - 8.1.6 Extenuating Circumstances procedures do not apply where there has been a failure in course management arrangements which have disrupted the learning and assessment of a group or groups of students.
 Students should use the complaints procedure to seek remedy for such failures.
-In such cases, it will be the responsibility of the Partner Academic Contact and the University Contact and the course team to provide appropriate remedies, taking advice from the Academic Registrar. - 7.1.7 An assessment penalty imposed in accordance with the University Disciplinary Procedures over-rides any valid extenuating circumstances.
+In such cases, it will be the responsibility of the Partner Academic Contact and the University Contact and the course team to provide appropriate remedies, taking advice from the Academic Registrar. - 8.1.7 An assessment penalty imposed in accordance with the University Disciplinary Procedures over-rides any valid extenuating circumstances.

-7.2 EXTENUATING CIRCUMSTANCES FORMS
+8.2 EXTENUATING CIRCUMSTANCES FORMS

-- 7.2.1 In order to be considered by an Extenuating Circumstances Officer, a student must complete and submit an Extenuating Circumstances Form to the Partner Institution offices within 5 days of the end of the teaching period (or Referral Period) that the assessment is undertaken in. - 7.2.2 Extenuating Circumstances Forms submitted after the due date(s) may be considered at the discretion of the Extenuating Circumstances Officer. - 7.2.3 All submitted forms will be acknowledged by an e-mail to the student which will act as the receipt for submission of the Extenuating circumstance form. - 7.2.4 The Partner Academic Contact shall notify students of member(s) of staff who will be able to give guidance to students on the completion of the form. - 7.2.5 Extenuating Circumstances Forms shall be kept in a secure place for seven years, at which time they shall be disposed of in a secure fashion.
+- 8.2.1 In order to be considered by an Extenuating Circumstances Officer, a student must complete and submit an Extenuating Circumstances Form to the Partner Institution offices by due date(s) as follows: - a) For examination type assessments, by the final date of the examination period - b) For coursework type assessments, within 10 working days of the due date of the assessment for which Extenuating Circumstances are being claimed. - 8.2.2 Extenuating Circumstances Forms submitted after the due date(s) may be considered at the discretion of the Extenuating Circumstances Officer.

+- 8.2.3 All submitted forms will be acknowledged by an e-mail to the student which will act as the receipt for submission of the Extenuating circumstance form. - 8.2.4 The Partner Academic Contact shall notify students of member(s) of staff who will be able to give guidance to students on the completion of the form. - 8.2.5 Extenuating Circumstances Forms shall be kept in a secure place for seven years, at which time they shall be disposed of in a secure fashion.

-7.3 EXTENUATING CIRCUMSTANCES OFFICER
+8.3 EXTENUATING CIRCUMSTANCES OFFICER